vegaprotocol/documentation/docs/tutorials/proposals/asset-transfer-proposal.md

 * **Closing timestamp**, the date and time when voting closes, must be within a range of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.transfer.minClose" hideName={true}/> and <NetworkParameter frontMatter={frontMatter} param="governance.proposal.transfer.maxClose" hideName={true}/>, from when it was proposed.
 * **Enactment timestamp**, the date and time when the transfer is to happen, must be within a range of <NetworkParameter frontMatter={frontMatter} param="governance.proposal.transfer.minEnact" hideName={true}/> and <NetworkParameter frontMatter={frontMatter} param="governance.proposal.transfer.maxClose" hideName={true}/>.

-For **one-off transfers** use `deliverOn` to set a delivery date/time for when the transfer arrives with the recipient account. `deliverOn` only accepts Unix time in nanoseconds.
+For **one-off transfers** use `deliverOn` to set a delivery date/time for when the transfer arrives with the recipient account.
+This should be after the proposal's enactment date and time, otherwise it's delivered immediately if the proposal is enacted. `deliverOn` only accepts Unix time in nanoseconds.
 Setting it to 0 means the transfer will be completed immediately.
 Note: when you delay a transfer, the amount leaves the origin account immediately but is not delivered until the date/time you chose.
 A one-off transfer **cannot be cancelled**, regardless of when the transfer is scheduled to arrive.

 For **recurring transfers**, such as for funding rewards, you'll need to include the following information:
 * `startEpoch`: The number of the epoch in which you want the first transfer to be made.
 It will initiate at the end of that epoch.
 * `endEpoch`: The transfer will repeated indefinitely, unless you add this optional parameter to end the recurring transfer in a specified epoch.
-* `factor`: Written as a decimal less than 1.0.
-Factor is used to determine what portion of the full `amount` is transferred in each epoch.
-Think of it like a percentage, so the number you include, when multiplied by 100, will equal what percentage of the amount will be transferred each time.

 **Amount** is the cap on how much will be transferred, as whole number with the asset decimal places implied.
 For example, if the asset has a decimal place of 2 and the transfer is for 100, then the amount needs to be set at 10000.
 The maximum you can propose to transfer is <NetworkParameter frontMatter={frontMatter} param="governance.proposal.transfer.maxAmount" hideName={true}/>, which is a multiplier for the asset's [quantum value](../../concepts/assets/asset-framework.md#quantum).
 Before proposing, make sure the account you're transferring from exists and has a balance.
 The full amount may not be transferred if there isn't enough to transfer.
 For specifics on how the final amount is determined, see the [calculations in the transfers spec ↗](https://github.com/vegaprotocol/specs/blob/master/protocol/0057-TRAN-transfers.md#recurring-transfers).